Georgia Frontiere: St. Louis Rams

-Lured by incentives like $20 million in annual profits from guaranteed season-ticket sales, personal seat licenses and a favorable lease at the $280-million Trans World Dome that was already in the process of being built, Frontiere transplanted the team to St. Louis in 1995.
-During the deal, Frontiere also agreed to give up 40% of her ownership to Stan Kroenke, who became a minority owner in the team.
-(She had bought the 30% of the team she didn't own from Carroll's children in 1980).
+Lured by incentives such as $20 million in annual profits from guaranteed season-ticket sales, personal seat licenses and a favorable lease at the $280-million Trans World Dome that was under construction, Frontiere moved the team to St. Louis in 1995.
+As part of the deal, Frontiere agreed to cede 40% of her ownership share to Stan Kroenke, who became a minority owner in the team.
 The NFL, which had decided that the city was unsuitable as a football market, initially voted to block the Rams' move to St. Louis.
-However, when Frontiere threatened to sue the league under antitrust laws, the league relented and approved the move with Frontiere casting the deciding vote in a 23-6 decision (The Giants, Jets, Steelers, Cardinals, Bills and Redskins remained no votes, while the Raiders abstained).
+However, when Frontiere threatened to sue the league under antitrust laws, the league relented and approved the move, with Frontiere casting the deciding vote in a 23-6 decision (the Giants, Jets, Steelers, Cardinals, Bills and Redskins voted against the proposal and the Raiders abstained).

-Though fans in Southern California felt scorned, the city of St. Louis welcomed her after losing the Cardinals franchise to Phoenix, Arizona in 1988.
+The city of St. Louis welcomed the Rams after having lost the Cardinals franchise to Phoenix, Arizona in 1988.
 After the announced move, the city hosted a rally downtown and thousands of fans chanted "Georgia, Georgia!"
-Later Frontiere said, "St. Louis is my home, and I brought my team here to start a new dynasty."
+Later, Frontiere said, "St. Louis is my home, and I brought my team here to start a new dynasty."

-The Rams struggled for the first few years in their new home, but in the 1999 season, the team led by coach Dick Vermeil, offensive coordinator Mike Martz and an undrafted ex-Arena Football League quarterback, Kurt Warner, defeated the Tennessee Titans to win Super Bowl XXXIV.
-The team was dubbed "the Greatest Show on Turf" because of its high scoring offense.
-The victory served as vindication for Frontiere in the face of criticism from fellow NFL owners and bitter Los Angeles fans.
+The Rams struggled for the first few years in their new home, but in the 1999 season, the team led by coach Dick Vermeil, offensive coordinator Mike Martz and undrafted former Arena Football League quarterback Kurt Warner defeated the Tennessee Titans to win Super Bowl XXXIV.
+The team was dubbed "the Greatest Show on Turf" because of its high-scoring offense.